-Refugees frequently meet lack of understanding and compassion at their destinations when the traumas they have endured are poorly understood or ignored.
+Refugees frequently meet lack of understanding and compassion when the traumas they have endured are not recognised, understood or they are ignored.

 Relatives and friends may have been killed or seriously injured.

 Assault and rape are common risks for those on the move and away from the protection of a secure home and familiar surroundings.
-The psychological impact is serious and often prolonged.
+The psychological impact is severe and often prolonged.